GerritCodeReview/plugins_events-log/src/main/resources/Documentation/config.md

 plugin.@PLUGIN@.maxAge
 :    Specify the maximum allowed age in days of the entries in the database.
-     Any entries that are older than this value will be removed on server startup.
+     Any entries that are older than this value will be removed every day at 23:00 hours.
 When not specified, the default value is 30 days.

 plugin.@PLUGIN@.returnLimit
 :    Specify the max amount of events that will be returned for each query.